- 9 Volusion Alternatives & Competitors - December 8, 2021

 Non-profits are accorded bigger price reduction costs when they pay in advance – 20% less for 6 months and 30% less for annual advance payment.

 Just like its rival, ConstantContact misses several critical campaign management features.
-It fails to factor in triggered campaigns and doesn’t have an RSS to email function.
+It fails to factor in triggered marketing campaigns and doesn’t have an RSS to email function.
 These two features are critical, they play the role of automating campaign process that send timely and targeted emails to your subscribers depending on specific actions.

 These features are excellent in producing results.